tryscer/flock/flock-music.md

 “Hey you white kids\!”
 	The two policemen stand at the rear of the tent, just behind the last row, in matching khaki shirts and pants and straw hats.
 One is redheaded, lanky; the other, the older one talking to us, has a wooden batton stuffed in his leather belt.
 On his shoulder there’s a patch that reads Sic Semper Tyrranis.
+	“Hey you white kids!
+Come stand next to us!”

 “What do you think he meant?” asks Eleanore.